 Living by the water represents the highest level of luxury for many homeowners.
 If you dream of owning waterfront property to use as a vacation home, a part-time retirement home, or a full-time residence, then you should definitely consider the southeastern coastal region of North Carolina.

-Wilmington, Carolina Beach, Kure Beach, Wrightsville Beach and the surrounding areas are small, friendly communities that offer great options for families, retirees, vacation home owners and investors looking to buy real estate.
+Wilmington, Carolina Beach, Kure Beach, Wrightsville Beach, Ocean Isle, Oak Island, and the surrounding areas are small, friendly communities that offer great options for families, retirees, vacation home owners and investors looking to buy real estate.
 Not only does the area boast a large percentage of homes on or nearby the water, it also offers great shopping, fine dining, a vibrant cultural arts scene.
 The weather is perfect for outdoor activities from walking the beaches to golfing to boating to water sports.